5 tips to optimize your facial expression analyses

 There are still steps you can take to minimize interference: if testing a soda, for example, test participants could drink through a straw, which would ideally be transparent and colorless.

-A tip to consider: Some people have a natural tendency to touch their face without realizing it (like the lady in the picture).
+A tip to consider: Some people have a natural tendency to touch their face without realizing it.
 You may want to warn the test participants to keep their arms on the table throughout the test in order to get the best possible results.

 2. Make sure the test participant looks into the camera